gdmarmerola/gdmarmerola.github.io/_posts/2020-04-11-decision-tree-counterfactual.md

 Decision Trees can be decent causal inference models.
 In this post I'll show that, with a few tweaks, simple decision trees can be a great tool for estimating counterfactuals.
 I'll walk you thorugh the usage of [**cfml_tools**](https://github.com/gdmarmerola/cfml_tools), a module that provides a simple API to methods for solving counterfactual inference problems.
 You can find the full code for this example [here](https://github.com/gdmarmerola/cfml_tools/blob/master/examples/Decision%20Tree%20Counterfactual.ipynb).

-## Why is this important?

-Treatment effect estimation is one of the central problems in causal inference and has been the focus of many economists for decades.
-Given that you could accurately perform these estimates, you could do a lot of cool stuff:

-1. Determine how would a patient react to different treatments
-2. Determine how a different public policy would impact your city
-3. Determine how would be the demand for an app if you added/removed one feature
-4. and many more!

 ## Data: `make_confounded_data` from `fklearn`

 Nubank's `fklearn` module provides a nice causal inference problem generator, so we're going to use the same data generating process and example from its [documentation](https://fklearn.readthedocs.io/en/latest/examples/causal_inference.html).